 Representing El Granada, Half Moon Bay, Montara, Moss Beach, Redwood City, San Carlos, Woodside

 Zoe Kersteen-Tucker is a long-time coastal and environmental protection advocate.
-She served as the spokesperson for the successful Countywide Devil's Slide Tunnel Initiative, Measure T in 1996.
-She helped lead the multi-year effort to expand Midpen’s boundary to include the San Mateo County Coast in 2004.
-She served on the San Mateo County Transit District (SamTrans) Board of Directors from 2006 to 2018.
+She served as the spokesperson for the successful countywide Devil's Slide Tunnel Initiative, Measure T, in 1996.
+She helped lead the multiyear effort to expand the District's boundary to include the San Mateo County Coast in 2004.
+She served on the San Mateo County Transit District (SamTrans) board of directors from 2006 to 2018.
 She also served as San Mateo County Planning Commissioner representing District 3 from 2014 to 2018.

-Unanimously appointed to the Board of Directors in late 2018, Zoe fills the vacancy created by the departure of Cecily Harris and will carry out the remaining two years of her term.
-Zoe has lived in Moss Beach for 25-years, and she now becomes the first Coastside resident to serve on the board.
+Unanimously appointed to the board of directors in late 2018 to fill the vacancy created by the departure of Cecily Harris, Zoe was elected in 2020 by ward residents to continue her service.
+Zoe has lived in Moss Beach for 25 years, and is the first Coastside resident to serve on the board.